breathe-easy-events/sheffield.breathe-easy.uk/src/index.md

 ## What we do

-We offer [Covid safety guidance](https://sheffield.breathe-easy.uk/how-to-guide-for-covid-safer-events/) to organisers looking to make their events safer, more inclusive, and more accessible, and support this with a free [lending library](https://sheffield.breathe-easy.uk/lending-library/) of clean air equipment.
+We offer [Covid safety guidance](https://sheffield.breathe-easy.uk/how-to-guide-for-covid-safer-events/) to organisers looking to make their events more accessible, and support this with a free [lending library](https://sheffield.breathe-easy.uk/lending-library/) of clean air equipment.

 We host monthly Covid-safer meet-ups at Gut Level Sheffield for socialising and organising, and also run occasional ad hoc events.